mlc-mlapis/docs/src/documentation/cli/authorization.md

 # Authorization

-## Login using Personal Token
+## Login Using Personal Token

-If you are using zcli outside of your computer, like in a [GitHub Action](/documentation/deploy/use-in-github-actions.html) or [GitLab job](/documentation/deploy/use-in-gitlab-ci.html) you might want to use **personal token** to [`login`](/documentation/cli/installation-authorization.html#login-using-personal-token), these can be created by clicking your avatar at the right upper corner and going to Token management page.
+If you are using zcli outside of your computer, as in a [GitHub Action](/documentation/deploy/use-in-github-actions.html) or a [GitLab Job](/documentation/deploy/use-in-gitlab-ci.html) you might want to use a **personal token** to [`log in`](/documentation/cli/installation-authorization.html#login-using-personal-token).
+These can be created by clicking on your avatar in the right upper corner and going to the Token management page.

 ![token management](/token-management.png "token management")

-After you create your personal token, you can login using
+After you create your personal token, you can log in using

 ```bash
 $ zcli login --zeropsToken=<personal token>
 ```

-or better yet by adding `ZEROPSTOKEN` to your enviroment variables, in which case the token doesn't need to be passed as a parameter. *This is preffered* and more secure option, as then the token doesn't show up in logs.
+or better yet by adding `ZEROPSTOKEN` to your enviroment variables, in which case the token doesn't need to be passed as a parameter. *This is hte preferred* and more secure option, as the token doesn't show up in logs this way.

 ```bash
 $ zcli login